rust-lang/rfcs/text/0000-quick-debug-macro.md

 }
 ```

+The ways of using the macro in illustrated in later (not the first) examples
+will mostly benefit existing Rust programmers.

+### Move semantics

 It is important to note here that since the type `Point` is not `Copy`, it has
 move semantics.
 Since `dbg!(p)` would involve moving `p`, using `dbg!(p, p);`
 would involve moving the value twice, which Rust will not allow.
 Therefore,
 a borrow to `p` is used in `dbg!("first point" => &p, "second point" => &p);`.

-The ways of using the macro used in later (not the first) examples will mostly
-benefit existing Rust programmers.

 ### Compact mode:

 Those developers who feel the source location header is overly verbose may
 choose to opt-out by setting the environment variable `RUST_DBG_COMPACT` to
-`"0"`.
+`"1"`.
 This is a one-time setup cost the developer has to make for all current
 and future Rust projects.

-The effect of flipping this switch off is to print out the following instead
+The effect of flipping this switch on is to print out the following instead
 for the two last examples in [on-debug-builds]:

 ```